-Sen. Mitch McConnell, 83, checked himself into a hospital on the evening of February 2, due to flu-like symptoms that emerged over the weekend.
-His spokesperson, David Popp, relayed this information and stated that the Kentucky senator is expected to recover fully.
+Sen. Mitch McConnell, 83, checked himself into a hospital on the evening of February 2, 2026, due to flu-like symptoms that emerged over the weekend.
+His spokesperson, David Popp, relayed this information and stated that the Kentucky senator’s prognosis was positive.
+He was released from the hospital on February 10.

-According to McConnell’s office, he remains in regular communication with his staff while in the hospital and is thankful for the excellent care he’s receiving.
+According to McConnell’s office, he remained in regular communication with his staff while in the hospital and missed Senate votes on both Monday and Tuesday.

-This hospitalization is part of a series of health-related events affecting the Kentucky Republican, including multiple falls and related incidents in the past few years.
+This hospitalization follows multiple falls in recent years.
 In December 2024, McConnell suffered a facial cut and sprained his wrist after falling at the Capitol.

 The latest fall occurred on October 16, 2025, when McConnell fell in the basement of the Russell Senate Office Building as an activist approached him.

-In February 2025, McConnell experienced two falls in a single day at the Capitol—first on stairs outside the Senate chamber following a confirmation vote, and then again during a Republican conference lunch.
+In February 2025, McConnell experienced two falls in a single day at the Capitol—first on stairs outside the Senate chamber following a confirmation vote for Housing and Urban Development Secretary Scott Turner, and then again inside or near the Senate chamber.
 After these incidents, McConnell used a wheelchair and wore a medical boot for mobility around the Capitol in February and March 2025.
 His office linked these mobility challenges to the lasting effects of polio, which McConnell contracted at age two and which partially paralyzed his left leg—a condition that has remained with him throughout his life.

-In 2023, McConnell was hospitalized due to a concussion following a fall at the Waldorf Astoria hotel in Washington, D.C.
+In 2023, McConnell was hospitalized due to a concussion and a minor rib fracture following a fall at the Waldorf Astoria hotel in Washington, D.C.

 Also in 2023, McConnell had two incidents of momentary unresponsiveness while conversing with reporters, once at the Capitol.
 McConnell’s aides attributed these episodes to lightheadedness.